apostrophecms/apostrophe-documentation/reference/apostrophe-utils/index.md

 clearly in the domain of any other module.
 If you don't wish it was standard in JavaScript, it probably doesn't belong here.

-Methods here should be of short, of universal utility, and not clearly in the domain of any other module.
-If you don't wish it was standard in JavaScript, it probably doesn't belong here.

-Methods here should be of short, of universal utility, and not clearly in the domain of any other module.
-If you don't wish it was standard in JavaScript, it probably doesn't belong here.

 ## Methods
 ### generateId() *[api]*